hexboy/maven-mirror-tool/README.md

 # Maven Repository Mirroring and Caching Tool

-This repository provides a solution for mirroring and caching multiple Maven repositories, offering a unified endpoint.This endpoint can then be utilized in `gradle.build` files to streamline your Gradle-based projects.
+This repository provides a solution for mirroring and caching multiple Maven repositories, providing a unified endpoint.This endpoint can then be utilized in `gradle.build` files to streamline your Gradle-based projects.

 ## Table of Contents